hpehl/community-template/README.md

 This repository is a collection of [recommended community standards](https://opensource.guide/).
 The recommendations are based on [community health files](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file) from the GitHub documentation.

 The recommendations are just that - recommendations.
-They should help you when you create a new repository or want to adjust the community standards of existing repositories.
+They should help you when you create a new repository or want to adjust the community standards of your existing repositories.
 None of the files are mandatory, but having as many of them as possible helps build a trusted community for your project.

 ## Code of Conduct

 A code of conduct defines standards for how to engage in a community.
 It signals an inclusive environment that respects all contributions.

-The code of conduct in this repository is adapted from the [Contributor Covenant][homepage], version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.
+The code of conduct in this repository is adapted from the [Contributor Covenant](https://www.contributor-covenant.org), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.

 Another option is to adopt the [Red Hat Code of Conduct and Ethics](https://source.redhat.com/departments/legal/globallegalcompliance/compliance_folder/code_of_business_conduct_and_ethics_pdfpdf), which is only available if you have an account for the Source though.